neotoma/personal-web/README.md

 And depending on what you want to do:

-- **Development Dry Run**: run `grunt dev-dry` to compile the code for development purposes.
-This compiled code can be found in the `dev` directory.
+- **Development Dry Run**: run `grunt dev-dry` to compile the client for development purposes.
+The compiled client can be found in the `client-build` directory.

-- **Development**: run `grunt dev` to compile the code for development purposes and start a web server to view it locally on your machine.
-See the grunt output for the address and port to use.
+- **Development**: run `grunt dev` to compile development code and run the server for local testing.
+See the Grunt output for the client address and port to use in the browser.

--  **Deployment Dry Run**: run `grunt deploy-dry` to compile code for deployment purposes that can be pushed to a server manually or simply checked for accuracy before deployment below.
-This compiled code can be found in the `public` directory.
+- **Deployment Dry Run**: run `grunt deploy-dry` to compile production code that can be pushed to a server manually or simply checked for accuracy before deployment.

-- **Deployment Testing**: run `grunt deploy-test` to compile code for deployment and start a web server to view it locally on your machine.
-See the grunt output for the address and port to use.
+- **Deployment Testing**: run `grunt deploy-test` to compile production code and run the servr for local testing.
+See the Grunt output for the client address and port to use in the browser.

--  **Deployment**: run `grunt deploy` to compile code for deployment and deploy it to your host.
-The following environmental variables must be set on the deployment system:
+-  **Deployment**: run `grunt deploy` to compile production code and deploy it to your host.
+The following environmental variables must be set on the production server:

 ```
 export MARKMHENDRICKSON_HOST=<your host address>